snaplet/docs-old/docs/03-getting-started/04-capturing.md

 Your snapshot has all the right ingredients your team members need to restore your database to their environment, so everyone on the team can code against the same data!

-## Common issues
+## Common Issues

-In order for snaplet to capture your database in a consistent way, we open a long running transaction for all the time of the capture.
-This allows us to ensure that relationship between datas will be consistent and can be restored the database.
+To ensure Snaplet captures your database in a consistent manner, we initiate a long-running transaction for the entire duration of the capture.
+This allows us to maintain consistent relationships between datasets and ensures we can restore the database accurately.

-Depedings of your database settings, this might cause you some issues, some common ones are:
+Depending on your database settings, you may encounter some issues.
+Here are some common ones:

-### Statement timeout error
+### Statement Timeout Error

-Some database provider (like Supabase) might setup some default timeout values for statements to avoid long running queries from blocking your DB.
-This can enter in conflict with the capture and cause the following error: `canceling statement due to statement timeout`.
+Some database providers (like Supabase) may set default timeout values for statements to prevent long-running queries from blocking your database.
+This can conflict with the capture process and result in the following error: `canceling statement due to statement timeout`.

-In that case, the recommended fix is to allow longer running statements for the duration of the capture, this can be done by setting the `statement_timeout` to a higher value or infinity on the database via `SET statement_timeout = 0;`.
+To fix this, we recommend allowing longer running statements during the capture process.
+This can be achieved by setting the `statement_timeout` to a higher value or infinity in the database via the command `SET statement_timeout = 0;`.

-You can also set an infinite timeout only for the `snaplet` user role if you created a dedicated one like recommended [here](/guides/postgresql#create-a-read-only-role) by running the following command:
+If you've created a dedicated role for Snaplet, as recommended [here](/guides/postgresql#create-a-read-only-role), you can set an infinite timeout specifically for the `snaplet` user role with the following command:

 ```sql
 ALTER ROLE snaplet_readonly SET statement_timeout = 0;
 ```

-### Lag behind on read replica
+### Lag on Read Replica

-Due to the long running transaction behaviour, if run on a read replica, snaplet may induce a lag on the replica.
-This is because the replica will have to wait for the transaction to be commited before being able to apply the changes.
+Due to the long-running transaction, if Snaplet is run on a read replica, it may cause the replica to lag.
+This is because the replica has to wait for the transaction to be committed before it can apply changes.

-We recommend running the capture on the primary instance to avoid this issue.
+We recommend running the capture on the primary instance to prevent this issue.

-If you really need to run the capture on a read replica, we recommend the following settings to avoid the replica lag:
+If you absolutely need to run the capture on a read replica, we recommend the following settings to minimize replica lag:

 ```sql
 max_standby_archive_delay = -1        # max delay before canceling queries